Naseband/SAMP-MissileStuff/CAMissiles/README.md

 	jitter - Missile Jitter in m/step.
 Setting this to 0.01 will make the Missile "wobble" slightly.
 0.1 or greater will make the Missile go all around the place.

-	skill - Used for Homing Missiles.
+	skill - Used for Homing Missiles and Guarded Missiles.
 0.0 = tracking has no effect, 1.0 = instant turns.
+For Guarded Missiles this describes the minimum turning angle.

 	down_force - Used for Artillery in m/step.